-All buses (except Dash) have bike racks for two bicycles on the front.
+Most Intercity Transit bus routes (except Dash and The One) allow up to two bikes to be carried on the front of the bus.
 If the bike rack is full, please wait for the next bus.
 Bicycles are not allowed inside buses or vans, except folding bikes.
 Conventional, single seat, two-wheeled bicycles and electric bikes the size of a standard bicycle will fit on our bike racks.
 We cannot accommodate bicycles with oversized wheels, tandems and internal combustion motor-powered bicycles.
 How to Load and Unload your Bicycle You are responsible for loading, securing and removing your bicycle.
 Our Drivers cannot help with loading or unloading.
 Here's how it works: Remove items such as bike pumps, bags, helmets and water bottles.
 Tell the driver you want to use the bike rack.
 Allow exiting passengers with bicycles to unload first, then load your bike.
 To Load your Bike: Squeeze and pull up on bike rack handle to release folded rack, Lower rack until it clicks into place, Lift bike onto rack, fitting front wheel into slot labeled "front," Pull out and raise support arm over top of front tire, positioning it as high on tire as possible, Do not lock bike to rack.
 To Unload Your Bicycle: Exit through the front door and tell the driver that you will be unloading your bike, Raise support arm up and off bike's front tire, Lift and remove bike from rack, If no other bike is on rack, fold and secure rack into upright position, Move to the curb quickly.
 Always wait until the vehicle pulls away before crossing the street.
 Never cross in front of the bus.
 Practice loading your bike on the bus Practice loading your bike on a bus in a stress-free setting using our demonstration bike rack at the Olympia Transit Center.
 The bus rack is on the wall between bus bays G and H.